BrandonXu6106/obsidianpublish/content/thoughts/interoperability.md

 ### Cambria

 Over time, a project using Cambria will accumulate many lenses, each describing the relationship between two versions.
-Migrations between distant versions are created by [[composable|composing]] lenses into a graph where each node is a schema, and each edge is a lens.
+Migrations between distant versions are created by [[composable.md|composing]] lenses into a graph where each node is a schema, and each edge is a lens.
 To translate data between two schemas, Cambria sends it through the shortest available path in the lens graph.
 These lenses must be kept in a place where even old versions of the program can retrieve them, such as in a database, at a well-known URL, or else as part of the document itself.

 ![](https://www.inkandswitch.com/cambria/static/lens-graph.svg)
 Caveats: